hashicorp/terraform-provider-azurerm/website/docs/r/storage_account.html.markdown

 ## Disclaimers

-~> **Note:** Beginning with version 3.117.0 of the Azure Provider, a new Feature Toggle will be introduced to block data plane calls of the storage account resource during the read operation.
-See [the Features block documentation](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/features-block) for more information on Feature Toggles within Terraform.
+~> **Note:** With the release of version 3.117.0 and subsequent 4.x.0 versions of the Azure RM Provider, a new field, `data_plane_access_on_read_enabled`, will be introduced.
+This field will block data plane calls to the storage account during read operations, enabling the inline deployment of private endpoints for storage accounts that have disabled public network access.
+Please note that this field is **not** available in Azure RM Provider versions 4.0.0 through 4.x.0.

 ~> **Note on Storage Accounts and Blob, Queue, Share and Static Web Site Properties:** Terraform currently provides both standalone [Blob Properties](storage_account_blob_properties.html), [Queue Properties](storage_account_queue_properties.html), [Share Properties](storage_account_share_properties.html) and [Static Web Site Properties](storage_account_static_website_properties.html) resources, and allows for Blob, Queue, Share and Static Web Site Properties to be defined in-line within the [Storage Account resource](storage_account.html).
 At this time you cannot use a Storage Account with in-line Blob, Queue, Share and/or Static Web Site Properties in conjunction with any Blob, Queue, Share and/or Static Web Site Properties resources.
 Doing so will cause a conflict of Blob, Queue, Share and/or Static Web Site Properties configurations and will overwrite the Blob, Queue, Share and/or Static Web Site Properties.